Ducks use strong offensive game to take down Avalanche 3-2

 ANAHEIM, Calif.
+(AP) — Goals have been hard to come by for the Anaheim Ducks.
+Seeing the puck go in the net Sunday night provided some much-needed relief.

-(AP) — Jakob Silfverberg and Rickard Rakell scored and the Anaheim Ducks held on for a 3-1 win over the Colorado Avalanche on Sunday night.
+Jakob Silfverberg and Rickard Rakell each scored his first goal of the season and the Ducks held on for a 3-1 win over the Colorado Avalanche.

 Hampus Lindholm added an empty-net goal for the Ducks, who had not scored more than two goals in their first five games.

+“Any time players like that can pick up a point or score a goal, it is just a massive weight lifted off their shoulders.
+And they carry it because they care,” Ducks coach Dallas Eakins said.

-John Gibson made 32 saves and improved to 2-0-2 in his last four starts.
+John Gibson provided another strong start in net, making 32 saves to improve to 2-0-2 in his last four starts.
+But, it was signs of life on offense that had Anaheim buzzing to wrap up a four-game homestand.

 Mikko Rantanen scored in a career-best fifth straight game, and Philipp Grubauer made 12 saves for the Avalanche.
 Colorado had been averaging 3.4 goals.